BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers

 Sexual reproduction

-The sexual reproduction is oogamous type.
-Mostly the plants are monoecious rarely may be dioecious.
+Sexual reproduction is oogamous type.
+Mostly the plants are monoecious and rarely may be dioecious.
 The antheridia and oogonia are borne close to one another either together on the same filament lying side by side (V. sessilis) or on special short lateral branches of the same filament (V. geminata).
-Mostly the species are protoandrous i.e., antheridium develops first and oogonium afterwards.
+Mostly the species are protandrous i.e., antheridium develops first and oogonium afterward.
+(BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers)

-The oogonium develops as a swelling filled with nuclei, oil and chloroplast.
-Usually one large nucleus is left inside.
-A septum develops at the base of oogonium.
-Later, a beak develops at one side, of oogonium.
+The oogonium develops as a swelling filled with nuclei, oil, and chloroplast.
+Usually, one large nucleus is left inside.
+A septum develops at the base of the oogonium.
+Later, a beak develops at one side, of the oogonium.
 A pore is formed through which antherozoids enter into oogonium.

 Fertilization